akaivola/udp-dispatch/Readme.md

+# Full headlook support on OS X on any game

+## Requirements

+- ControllerMate
+- Paired bluetooth enabled Head tracker configured to broadcast Hatire protocol with bluetooth

+## Background

-I want to have head tracking in Elite Dangerous Mac OS X.
+I wanted to have gyro+magnetograph head tracking in Elite Dangerous on Mac OS X.

-This is a work in progress to integrate Hatire -protocol using serially-linked head tracker, opentracker for curve filtering and ControllerMate for virtual joystick axis mapping for getting head tracking to work in Elite Dangerous Mac Os X port.

-I have a DIY head tracking using gyros and outputting gyroscopic data in HATire frame format over Bluetooth.

-Using Wine I can get curves filtering and Accela filter to work by sending UDP packets to and from Opentracker.

-TODO:
-UDP packets are sent to ControllerMate using MIDI, which maps the MIDI signal to virtual joystick axes.
+What resulted is a generic head look support for any game on Mac OS X.

+## Implementation

+Your bluetooth enabled head tracker is autodiscovered and connected to, provided it is the only paired bluetooth device.

+Hatire -protocol is used for raw serial protocol.

+Integration to Mac OS X is done using midi protocol directly to ControllerMate.

+The head tracking curve is exponentially scaled. small head movements near center are mitigated and looking to the sides and up/down are exaggerated.

+## Hatire protocol
 ```
   0 // HAT structure
   1 typedef struct  {